QZ1-boy/CDFO/README.md

 # CDFO

-The code of paper "Deep Compressed Video Super-Resolution With Guidance of Coding Priors".
+The code of the paper "Deep Compressed Video Super-Resolution With Guidance of Coding Priors".

 # Requirements